Aeroluna/LunaCoopMod/README.md

 Not the prettiest effect, but I tried!

 - Increased visual scale of Planetary Fortress's attack impact by 20%.
-- Increased volume of Planetary Fortress's attack.
+- Increased sound volume of Planetary Fortress's attack.

 Weirdly quiet for how impactful this thing's weapon is.